olem90/Project-exam-2/README.md

 Additionally, only users registered as venue managers have the capability to create, update and delete their own venues.

-### Goals
-- Implement a user-friendly interface for venue booking.
-- Provide a smooth administrative interface for venue management.

-## Requirements
-- Utilize the Holidaze API as mentioned in the Noroff API documentation.
-- Follow specified user stories and technical restrictions.

 ## Installation

 To set up this project locally, follow these steps: